znarthur/orange-spectroscopy/README.md

 For developers
 --------------

-If you would like to install from cloned git repository use source
+If you would like to install from cloned git repository, run

-    python setup.py install
+    pip install .

 To register this add-on with Orange, but keep the code in the development directory (do not copy it to Python's site-packages directory), run

-    python setup.py develop
+    pip install -e .